How To Sand Epoxy Resin

 Benchtop Drum Sander

-Benchtop drum sanders are ideal for creating consistent thickness in resin slabs and sheets used in various applications like tabletops, inlay work, or large-scale resin art pieces.
+Benchtop drum sanders are what you need for creating consistent thickness in resin slabs and sheets used in various applications like tabletops, inlay work, or large-scale resin art pieces.

 6. Keeping The Sandpaper Clean